How to Cut Glass with or without a Glass Cutter Like a Pro

 An infographic on different types of glass cutters

-Glass cutters come in three types: diamond wheel cutters, carbide cutting wheels, and steel blades.
+If you want to cut glass with glass cutter, you should know that glass cutters come in three types: diamond wheel cutters, carbide cutting wheels, and steel blades.
 Diamond wheel cutters are the sharpest and most durable option, making them ideal for cutting thick and tempered glass.
 Carbide cutting wheels are the best choice for cutting thinner and laminated glass and Steel blades are ideal solution for cutting through annealed ones.

 How to Work with Glass Cutters?
 The basic instructions: